theicenet/theicenet-cryptography/README.md

           SHA512withDSA
 ```

-If only one single `algorithm` is specified in the `application.yml`, then the DSA signer can be just injected by,
+If only one single `algorithm` is specified in the `application.yml`, then the DSA signer must be injected by,

 ```yaml
 cryptography: